apache/freemarker-online-tester/README.md

 * Clone the repository to a local directory
 * Run "./gradlew build" from the cloned directory (use JDK 8)
 * If you want to run it using IDEA run "./gradlew cleanidea idea" - this will generate the IDEA project for you.
-* For running the software from a command line, build `fatJar` (not `jar`) and then just hit "java -jar build/libs/freemarker-online-0.1.undef.jar server  src/main/resources/freemarker-online.yml"
+* For running the software from a command line, build `shadowJar` (not `jar`) and then just hit "java -jar build/libs/freemarker-online-0.1.undef.jar server  src/main/resources/freemarker-online.yml"

 License